 Laboratory geneticists apply modern genetic technology to agriculture, police work, pharmaceutical development, and clinical medicine.
 They typically have four to six years of college and are part of a staff of scientists trained in molecular biology, cytogenetics, biochemical genetics, immunogenetics, and related disciplines.
 Some genetic laboratories require their staff members to have specific training and certification in cytogenetic or medical technology.

 Some genetic scientists specialize as genetic counselors.
 They are health professionals with specialized graduate degrees in medical genetics and counseling.
 They work as a valuable part of a health care team, giving information and support to families with birth defects or genetic disorders.
-They also help individuals who themselves have genetic conditions and counsel couples concerned about passing a harmful gene to a child.
-Genetic counselors identify families at risk, take down family medical histories, and obtain and interpret information about genetic conditions.
+Genetic counselors also help individuals who themselves have genetic conditions and counsel couples concerned about passing a harmful gene to a child.
+They identify families at risk, take down family medical histories, and obtain and interpret information about genetic conditions.
 They perform blood tests to detect possible harmful genes and predict the likelihood of genetic diseases occurring in children.
 Genetic counselors review available options with their clients, serving as patient advocates and making referrals to community or state support services.
 Some genetic counselors serve in administrative roles, while many conduct research activities related to the field of medical genetics and genetic counseling.

 Clinical geneticists are even more highly trained specialists in the genetics field.
 They are generally medical doctors, having received an M.D. or D.O. degree and completed a pediatric, internal medicine, or obstetric residency, followed by specialized genetics training.
 Many clinical geneticists work at university medical centers or large hospitals, while some have private practices.
 Generally, this job involves recognizing genetic disorders and birth defects, understanding what they mean for the patient, arranging the proper treatment, and helping the patient and family understand and cope with the disorder.
 Some clinical geneticists work mainly with infants and children, while others may specialize in the genetic problems of babies still in the womb.
 They may also work with adult patients with inherited forms of heart disease, cancer, or neurological disease.
 An increasingly important role for the clinical geneticist is to be the link between scientists who are constantly advancing the field and the patients who stand to benefit from their discoveries.